Covid-19 Grocery and Cafe Services

 Item added to your cart.View Cart

-February is American Heart Month to raise awareness about heart disease and how people can prevent it.
+With heightened concerns around cleanliness and overall bodily health this year, we wanted to focus on your heart.
+Having a healthy heart will benefit you physically and mentally—both of which are extremely important right now.
 One of the most important ways to keep your heart healthy is to eat a healthy diet.
 A heart-healthy diet is a well-balanced diet that promotes a healthy weight, good blood pressure, and lower cholesterol levels.
-That doesn’t mean you have to sacrifice taste.
-It isn’t about deprivation, it’s about making good choices!
+The bright side?
+It doesn’t mean you have to sacrifice taste!
+It isn’t about deprivation, it’s about making smart choices.

 Food that is both healthy and delicious uses fresh, seasonal ingredients and is free from additives, preservatives, and chemicals.
 It is a balanced diet that includes a variety of foods; including lots of fresh fruits and vegetables, moderate amounts of protein-rich foods and whole grains, and some healthy fats.
 Focusing on a diet that is lower in meat and heavier in veggies, and which includes all of the colors of the rainbow, will automatically limit saturated fats and sodium which are like poison to your heart.

 Watching your portion size is important, as well.
 Eat small meals throughout the day to keep from getting overly hungry, which can cause us to make poor decisions.
 Many of us overeat because we have waited until we’re starving and then reach for the closest and most convenient option.
 Or sometimes we put too much food on our plates and our brains don’t get the message that we’re full until it’s too late.
 Putting less food on the plate, eating slowly, and listening to our bodies, we learn to stop eating once our hunger is satisfied instead of when we feel full and uncomfortable.
 We may realize that we don’t actually need as much food as we originally thought.